-Be alert.
 The operator of the boat is responsible by law to maintain a proper lookout by sight and hearing.
 The operator must have an unobstructed view particularly to the front.
-No passengers, load, or fishing seats should block the operators view when operating the boat above idle speed.
+No passengers, load, or fishing seats should block the operator's view when the boat is above idle or planing transition speed.
+Watch out for others, the water, and your wake.